Isaac Bonewits: Career

-1970s: author and editor
+1970s: writer and editor

-His first book, Real Magic, was published in 1971.
+Bonewits' first book, Real Magic, was published in 1971.
 Between 1973 and 1975 Bonewits was employed as the editor of Gnostica magazine in Minnesota (published by Llewellyn Publications).
 He established an offshoot group of the Reformed Druids of North America (RDNA) called the Schismatic Druids of North America, and helped create a group called the Hasidic Druids of North America (despite, in his words, his "lifelong status as a gentile").
 He also founded the short-lived Aquarian Anti-Defamation League (AADL), an early Pagan civil rights group.

 In 1976, Bonewits moved back to Berkeley and rejoined his original grove there, now part of the New Reformed Druids of North America (NRDNA).
 He was later elected Archdruid of the Berkeley Grove.

 1980s: founding of Ár nDraíocht Féin

 Throughout his life Bonewits had varying degrees of involvement with occult groups including Gardnerian Wicca and the New Reformed Orthodox Order of the Golden Dawn (a Wiccan organization not to be confused with the Hermetic Order of the Golden Dawn).
 Bonewits was a regular presenter at Neopagan conferences and festivals all over the US, as well as attending gaming conventions in the Bay Area.
-He promoted his book Authentic Thaumaturgy to gamers as a way of organizing Dungeons and Dragons games and to give a background to games of Magic: the Gathering.
+He promoted his book Authentic Thaumaturgy to gamers as a way of organizing Dungeons & Dragons games.

 In 1983, Bonewits founded Ár nDraíocht Féin (also known as "A Druid Fellowship" or ADF), which was incorporated in 1990 in the state of Delaware as a U.S. 501(c)3 non-profit organization.
 Although illness curtailed many of his activities and travels for a time, he remained Archdruid of ADF until 1996.
 In that year, he resigned from the position of Archdruid but retained the lifelong title of ADF Archdruid Emeritus.